Juan Boria: Television, cinema, and later recognition

-In 1954, Boria debuted in television on the show Tribuna del Arte from Telemundo.
-He also performed in La Taberna India with "Diplo."
-He followed with his debut in film in 1964 in the Mexican/Puerto Rican film Mientras Puerto Rico duerme, directed by Julián Soler.
-He also appeared in several short films produced by the Division of Community Education.
+Boria made his television debut in 1954 on the first televised version of Rafael Quiñones Vidal’s Tribuna del arte (Telemundo Canal 2).
+He became a regular comic performer on variety shows such as La taberna India.
+In 1964 he appeared in the Mexican-Puerto Rican film Mientras Puerto Rico duerme, directed by Julián Soler, and also starred in educational short films produced by the Division of Community Education (DIVEDCO).